yincongcyincong/MuseBot/README.md

 ## group

-telegram-group: https://t.me/+WtaMcDpaMOlhZTE1 , or you can have a try robot `GWSbot`. every body have **10000** token to try this bot, please give me a star!
+telegram-group: https://t.me/+WtaMcDpaMOlhZTE1 , or you can have a try robot `Musebot`. every body have **10000** token to try this bot, please give me a star!

 QQ群：1031411708